Pandademic/cello/README.md

 # Features
 -----

-- ❇️ It's Small!
+- ✨ It's Small!
-- ❇️ Its Fast!
+- ✨ Its Fast!
 (Mostly)
-- ❇️ It's Supported on Pretty much everything!
+- ✨ It's Supported on Pretty much everything!
-- ❇️ For goodness sake , The README is bigger than the actual Package manager!
+- ✨ Oh for goodness sake , The README is bigger than the actual Package manager!
-- ❇️ More to come!
+- ✨ More to come!

 # Install
 - - -